-PTA 205 - Neurological Rehabilitation
+PTA 206 - Neurological Rehabilitation

-This course provides an integrated approach to basic neuroscience and applied neurorehabilitation.
+This course provides an integrated approach to basic neuroscience and applied neuro-rehabilitation.
 It presents practical applications for the functional implications of neurological damage.
 The course addresses the value and distinctness of physical therapy for the developing, mature, and aging neurological patient.
-The educational experience will include the classroom and laboratory settings.
+The educational experience will include the classroom and laboratory setting.
+Students will be required to satisfactory complete a competency checklist that assesses critical safety elements and proficiency in the technical skills taught in this course.